Anna Hazare and Ramdev appeal to two distinct social classes

 For the past three years at least, I have been told of the subterranean buzz around Ramdev's robust festivals of health and patriotism all over India.
 The extent to which the surge in religiosity brought about by rising TV viewership is difficult to quantify.
 All that can be said is that Ramdev's decision to expand his mission statement to demanding political action against organised venality was not born out of thin air.
 It stemmed from his reading of the responses he got from the non-metropolitan audiences he spends most of the year addressing.

 There is a sharp class divide between the 'civil society' movements launched by Anna Hazare and Ramdev.
 The old Gandhian and his core support team are public spirited individuals who in a more settled age would perhaps have been a part of the institutional apparatus of governance.
 Blessed with modern education and global exposure—note the surfeit of Magasaysay Award winners in Anna's Star Chamber—they are people who talk the modern idiom of development and politics, a language the mainstream media finds comprehensible, comforting and respectable.
-The Anna movement has drawn sustenance from three quarters: from a core network of professional activists with a disdain for organised politics; from senior citizens, usually active in Resident's Welfare Associations, horrified by the moral decline of a world they can't keep pace with; and a section of idealistic but impressionable youth that believes social media networking is a force for the good.
+The Anna movement has drawn sustenance from three quarters: from a core network of professional activists with a disdain for organised politics; from senior citizens, usually active in Resident's Welfare Associations, horrified by the moral decline of a world they can't keep pace with; and a section of idealistic but impressionable youth believes social media networking is a force for the good.

 The Anna movement was a made-in-media campaign.
 The crowds that flocked to his rally in Delhi's Jantar Mantar two months ago did so without any incentive and organisation.
 However, its spontaneity was also governed by a spectacular degree of TV hype that unnerved the government and forced it into setting up a joint committee to draft a new Lokpal Bill.
 No doubt the process was helped by the endearing personality of Anna—a man who exudes both simplicity and sincerity.
-However, it is worth considering whether or not the multiplier effects of the movements would have as marked had the location of the fast not been the heart of Lutyens' Delhi.
+However, it is worth considering whether or not the multiplier effects of the movements would have that marked had the location of the fast not been the heart of Lutyens' Delhi.

 Compared to the 5,000 or so people who thronged Jantar Mantar at the peak of Anna's fast, Ramdev began his show with a dedicated audience of something around 40,000 people.
 While most of Anna's supporters were from the National Capital Region—plus shows of solidarity in the state capitals—the yoga guru mobilised people from all over the country, including a large contingent from West Bengal.
 Yet, the government risked a potential riot by taking forcibly evicting the crowd and shutting down the show in the early hours of last Sunday.
 What explains the visible double-standards?